phulelouch/All_Web_CTF/Check_List.md

 - Decode các kiểu md5, base64, oct, hex, URL, HTML
 - Thử cookie, session flask exploit các kiểu
 - Cookie Forcing/Injection
+- Jwt exploit:
+  + brute for secret key
+  + change alg to None or HS256
+  + fake rsa key for RS256 alg
+  + if we can control some parameter in jwt, we alse use json injection for bypass some thing